SN7k/busseva-kolkata/readme.md

-# Champadali Bus Stop Information Website
+# Kolkata Bus Stop Information Website

 A user-friendly website for Champadali Bus Stop (Barasat, Kolkata) that helps passengers find buses to their desired destinations.